muskaan28/Disease-recognition-using-nail-samples/README.md

 Calculation of loss function is done and Adam optimizer is used to reduce the loss.
 The training of the Model is done for 4 Epochs to get higher accuracy.

-The model gives an accuracy of 84.3% with loss 15.7%

 AIM: